Feb

 • MySQL 8.0 outperforms MySQL 5.7 by a wide margin if we use utf8mb4 charset

-• When running comparison between MySQL 8.0 vs MySQL 5.7 be aware what charset you are using, as it may affect the comparison a lot.
+• When running comparisons between MySQL 8.0 and MySQL 5.7, be aware of what charset you are using, as it may affect the comparison a lot.

 Feb